DoxyPEP

 • HIV PEP is taken after having sex (PEP), when you think you might have been exposed to HIV

-• DoxyPEP is taken after having sex (PEP), when you think you might have been exposed to bacterial STIs such as syphilis, chlamydia, and gonorrhea.
+• DoxyPEP is taken after having sex (PEP), when you think you might have been exposed to bacterial STDs such as syphilis, chlamydia, and gonorrhea.

 Absolutely.
 DoxyPEP is extremely effective, but it’s not 100%.
-If you have any symptoms of an STI, be sure to get checked and treated.
-It’s a good idea to get tested for STIs every 3–4 months while taking DoxyPEP.
+If you have any symptoms of an STD, be sure to get checked and treated.
+It’s a good idea to get tested for STDs every 3–4 months while taking DoxyPEP.

 It’s currently being tested for wider use in different groups of people.
-STI prevention should be tailored to your needs.
-If you are concerned about exposure to STIs, discuss with your provider to see if it would be appropriate for you.
+STD prevention should be tailored to your needs.
+If you are concerned about exposure to STDs, discuss with your provider to see if it would be appropriate for you.

 Yes!
 Studies show that DoxyPEP has no effect on treatment, viral load, or undetectable status and is safe to use with HIV-related medications.